CiscoWebexTeamsAmbassadors/StarterKits/index.md

 Many enterprises have strict InfoSec requirements around data storage and transmission.
 To address this, all PowerUps in this collection can be deployed in your preferred Cloud and every repository contains a precomposed Dockerfile, along with a Deploy to Heroku button allowing you to spin up PowerUps on Heroku in just a few clicks.

-There is a Cisco Spark Space dedicated to this project which you can join via the Spark Ambassador team or via Eurl by clicking this [link](https://eurl.io/#S1C_161YW)
+There is a Cisco Spark Space dedicated to this project which you can join via the Spark Ambassador team or via clicking this [link](https://eurl.io/#S1C_161YW)

 <br>